luis14fermin/weather-app/README.md

   - If viewing a different date it shows the 24 hours starting from midnight
   - Mapped Icons to Forecast strings as an easy way to access visuals when mapping data
   - Forecast for each day of the week gets the high and low, and most occurring string forecast to determine the icon
-- Went with a mobile first design so the page easily adjust based on width
+- Went with a mobile first design so responsiveness is baked into my structure
   - Resulted in only one media query needed to tweak the responsiveness
 - Used vanilla CSS for styling (personal preference for fun)
   - Chose a blue gradient background to fit the weather theme as it looks like a sky